Level Crossing Removal Project: Crossing closures

-The increased use of road closures to remove level crossings has been a source of controversy.
+The use of road closures to remove level crossings has been a source of controversy.
 The government has used crossing closures in select cases where there are nearby crossing removal projects or existing grade-separated major roads.
 For example, the crossings at Anderson Street, Yarraville, and Champion Road, Newport will be closed at the same time as the rail line will be elevated above Hudsons Road in nearby Spotswood and at Maddox Road in Newport with new grade-separated pedestrian and cycling crossings also built.
-According to the government, this solution is required is due to the constrained site, significant heritage impacts that would arise from grade separation, and the relatively low level of car traffic on the roads.
-Some local residents, however, have objected to the road closures, arguing there would be significant impacts to local car journeys.
-Similar objections were raised during the 2022 state election by the state opposition over the closure of Latrobe Street in Cheltenham, which similarly is located close to two other grade separated crossings completed in 2020.
+According to the government, this solution is required is due to the constrained site, significant heritage impacts that would arise from grade separation, and the relatively low level of car traffic on the roads, along with numerous oil and gas pipelines and the Newport Stabling Yards near Champion Road Some local residents, however, have objected to the road closures, arguing there would be significant impacts to local car journeys, Similar objections were raised during the 2022 state election by the state opposition over the closure of Latrobe Street in Cheltenham, which similarly is located close to two other grade separated crossings completed in 2020.
+Local businesses, residents and the City of Greater Dandenong have petitioned against the closure of Progress Street in Dandenong, arguing there are safety and congestion concerns.